We create new possibilities for life

 Don’t stay mum.
 Seek help if something doesn’t feel right.
 Our dedicated team of gynaecologists and nurses will guide and support you to regain control of your personal wellness.

 Read on to learn more about common gynaecological conditions that might be causing your symptoms, and the minimally invasive treatment options available at Gleneagles Hospital.
+Our gynaecologists will be able to share more information about your condition and customise a suitable treatment plan for you.

 Each month, the tissue lining your uterus thickens, breaks down and eventually leaves the body as menses.

 In some women, this endometrial tissue may grow outside the uterus and on the ovaries, bowel or even outside the pelvis.
-As it breaks down and gets trapped in the pelvic area, this misplaced tissue can get inflamed.
+As it breaks down and gets trapped in the pelvic area, the misplaced tissue can get inflamed.

 Pain is a sign that something isn’t right.
 This may be experienced as pelvic pain (the most common symptom), severe menstrual cramps (dysmenorrhoea), or heavy bleeding.
 You may also feel discomfort during bowel movements or sexual intercourse.